QR7.1.8 Is Consciousness Imaginary?

 “I am because I am”

-Download Whole of Part 1
+Download Whole of Chapter 7 Part 1

 Mystical claims about the nature of reality are often ignored by science, as they involve inner experiences that others can’t see.
 Science isn’t restricted to things, but it does judge by physical results, not inner experiences.
 Yet if we live in an observer-observed reality, where science studies the observed to get knowledge, why not study the observer as well?
 If observer and observed are part of one reality (6.3.15), why not study both??